What You Must Know About Implementing Technical Training in Employee Onboarding

 Focus On What’s Needed at Each Level to Scaffold Training

 To ensure a smooth learning experience for new hires, it’s important to scaffold training bit by bit.
-That means starting slow without overwhelming employees and building a solid structure to build knowledge.
+That means starting slowly without overwhelming employees and building a solid foundation to establish knowledge.

-It’s nice for them to know what software tools your organization has and what each tool does as a basis of knowledge.
+It’s beneficial for them to know what software tools your organization has and what each tool does, as a basis for knowledge.
 With that, you can then piece together the vital information about how they connect and how each one works (and sometimes work together).

-Start with foundational concepts and gradually progress towards more advanced topics as necessary.
+Begin with foundational concepts and gradually progress to more advanced topics as needed.
 Remember, no course or resource is meant to make someone a pro.

 Scaffolding training ensures employees get only what they need when they need it.

 Mastery comes with time, and that’s likely not necessary for a while.
-Give them what they need to succeed on days 30, 60, 90, etc. Providing resources and support materials at each level helps employees build upon their existing knowledge and skills while not feeling overwhelmed.
+Provide employees with what they need to succeed on days 30, 60, 90, and beyond.
+Providing resources and support materials at each level helps employees build upon their existing knowledge and skills while not feeling overwhelmed.

 For example, if you have employees with varying proficiency levels in a particular software program, offer different training modules or tracks based on their skill levels.
-This way, employees can progress at their own pace and focus on what they need to learn for their job.
+This way, employees can progress at their own pace and focus on what they need to learn for their specific job role.

-Focus on performance and ensure each resource is what employees need to know in the short term and nothing more.
+Focus on performance and ensure that each resource provides employees with only what they need to know in the short term, nothing more.
 Don’t tell them what they might need to know in a month; that won’t help anyone.

 Providing Ongoing Support and Resources for Continued Learning

 I mentioned this throughout this post, but it’s important enough to warrant its own section.
-Always make sure new hires have ongoing support and resources available.
+Always ensure that new hires have access to ongoing support and resources.

-If you don’t want employees to learn helplessness, give them the resources to help themselves.
+If you don’t want employees to develop helplessness, provide them with the resources to help themselves.
 That means there should be one source of truth where they can search for knowledge.
 Don’t separate information among your intranet, knowledge base, and service desk support pages.

 Keep all the resources together and make them easy to search.
 Otherwise, employees won’t know where to look, and they’ll call the help desk.
 The training resource’s job is to reduce calls to the help desk, not increase them.